desmoteo/peepy/README.md

 ### Usage

-Observables can be connected to bserver callbacks siply by callling the bind_to method or by using the observe, observe_dict and observer_function decorators
+Observables can be connected to oserver callbacks siply by callling the bind_to method or by using the observe, observe_dict and observer_function decorators

 ``` python
 from peepy.Observables import Observable, ObservableDict, observe, observe_dict